 - Green Heart, very tough moisture resistant timber from Surinam.
 It has a yellowish colour.

 Please check the website for regular updates on new species of timber available or contact us for any specific requirements.
-Wallbarn has access to a large number of growers and forest managers and are confident we can meet your requirements.
+Wallbarn has access to a large number of growers and forest managers and is confident we can meet your requirements.